nav2424/rift/MESSAGING_SETUP.md

 **messages**
 - All messages in a conversation
-- Supports system messages (for escrow events)
+- Supports system messages (for rift events)
 - Indexed for fast retrieval

 ### API Routes